 Healthy Changes, Healthy Conversations are Part of the Fontenelle Culture

-"We have to help the whole child to get them to learn academically," says Eric Nelson, principal at Fontenelle Elementary.
+"We have to help the whole child to get them to learn academically," says an Omaha Public Schools elementary principal.
 "That means looking for different ways to help our children, especially those who live in poverty areas."